Skip to content

 on_trace_start(trace: Trace) -> None

-Called when a trace is started.
+Called when a new trace begins execution.

 Parameters: